What is the personal statement?

 - Describe the ways you want to make an impact in the world.

 Once you have written your personal statement, invite friends and family to read it.
 Do they think it portrays the person they know?
-Fellowship committees value authenticity above all other qualities.
+Selection committees value authenticity above all other qualities.
 Make sure your statement reflects your true values and aspirations.